Questions about Yasla Web asked frequently

 Yasla Web goes to the limits of what is currently technically possible for web applications, some functions would not even have been imaginable a short time ago.

 The Chromium project is technically leading in terms of functionality and implementation.
-Many other browsers still lack needed functionality, or the existing implementation is too buggy for more sophisticated applications.
+Many other browsers still lack the needed functionality, or the existing implementation is too buggy for more sophisticated applications.

 If you are concerned about data collection, consider using Chrome exclusively for Yasla Web and without a Google account.